 XENAZINE is not a controlled substance.

-Clinical trials did not reveal any tendency for drug seeking behavior, though these observations were not systematic.
+Clinical trials did not reveal patients developed drug seeking behaviors, though these observations were not systematic.
 Abuse has not been reported from the postmarketing experience in countries where XENAZINE has been marketed.

-Abrupt discontinuation of XENAZINE from patients did not produce symptoms of withdrawal or a discontinuation syndrome; only symptoms of the original disease were observed to re-emerge [see DOSAGE AND ADMINISTRATION].
+Abrupt discontinuation of XENAZINE from patients did not produce symptoms of withdrawal or a discontinuation syndrome; only symptoms of the original disease were observed to re-emerge [see DOSAGE AND ADMINISTRATIONS].

 Additional Xenazine Information